CPathAgent: An Agent-based Foundation Model for Interpretable High-Resolution Pathology Image Analysis Mimicking Pathologists' Diagnostic Logic: Methods

 \subsection{CPathAgent Model Architecture and Training}

-CPathAgent employs a multimodal architecture built upon the LLaVA-OneVision~\cite{li2024llava} framework, with significant adaptations tailored for computational pathology tasks.
-At its core, CPathAgent integrates two powerful components: Qwen3-14B~\cite{yang2025qwen3}, a powerful LLM that provides strong reasoning and generation capabilities, and CPath-CLIP, a powerful pathology-specific CLIP model trained on over 700,000 high-quality pathology image-caption pairs.
-These components are connected through a two-layer MLP projection layer.

-We implement a multi-stage training strategy, as shown in Figure \ref{fig:model_training} which is a progressive three-stage approach that systematically builds CPathAgent's capabilities from foundational multimodal alignment to advanced agent-based diagnostic reasoning:
+CPathAgent builds upon the LLaVA-OneVision~\cite{li2024llava}, integrating Qwen3-14B~\cite{yang2025qwen3} as the LLM backbone and CPath-CLIP~\cite{sun2024cpath} as the vision encoder, connected via a two-layer MLP.
+We adopt a three-stage progressive training strategy that systematically develops CPathAgent's capabilities, advancing from foundational multimodal understanding to agent-based diagnostic reasoning.

-\textbf{Stage 1} focuses exclusively on aligning the feature spaces between CPath-CLIP and the Qwen3-14B LLM.
-Only the two-layer MLP projection layer connecting the vision encoder to the language model is trained, while keeping both base models frozen.
-This training utilizes the CPath-PatchCaption dataset~\cite{sun2024cpath}, enabling effective pre-alignment of visual and language representations without disrupting the pre-trained capabilities of either component.

-\textbf{Stage 2} builds upon the aligned feature spaces from Stage 1, where we train CPathAgent on comprehensive pathology tasks using the CPath-PathInstruct dataset~\cite{sun2024cpath}.
-During this stage, all model parameters are unfrozen for fine-tuning, allowing CPathAgent to master diverse patch-level tasks such as visual question answering, image classification, captioning, and diagnostic reasoning.
-This stage establishes the foundation for CPathAgent's higher-level diagnostic capabilities.
+To be specific, stages 1 and 2 follow the CPath-Omni~\cite{sun2024cpath} training protocol: stage 1 aligns vision and language components using CPath-PatchCaption with only the MLP trainable, while stage 2 fine-tunes all parameters on CPath-PathInstruct to develop comprehensive patch-level pathology understanding, including VQA, classification, and image description capabilities.

-\textbf{Stage 3}, the most crucial phase, focuses on transforming CPathAgent from a multimodal model into an agent capable of emulating pathologists' diagnostic workflows.
-We combined our specialized CPathAgent-Instruct dataset with 20\% of CPath-Instruct for training.
-This integration equips CPathAgent with agent capabilities that mimic pathologists' whole-slide image navigation and large region reasoning processes, while preserving the strong patch-level understanding developed in previous stages.
-As in Stage 2, all model parameters remain unfrozen during this stage.
+Notably, stage 3 is the critical phase that transforms CPathAgent into a pathologist-like agent.
+During this stage, we train on our specialized CPathAgent-Instruct dataset, supplemented with 20\% of CPath-Instruct data, with all parameters unfrozen.
+This phase equips CPathAgent with advanced agent capabilities that emulate pathologists' diagnostic workflows while preserving the strong patch-level analysis skills from earlier stages.
+This multi-stage approach yields a versatile model that seamlessly integrates fine-grained patch-level analysis with pathologist-like agent-based WSI navigation.

-Our multi-stage training strategy produces a versatile model that excels at both detailed patch-level analysis and strategic large-region and whole-slide image navigation and examination, making CPathAgent a powerful tool that can adapt to various clinical scenarios requiring different levels of pathological analysis.